nuxeo-sandbox/nuxeo-presales-docker/README.md

 bash -c "$(curl -fsSL https://raw.github.com/nuxeo-sandbox/nuxeo-presales-docker/master/bootstrap.sh)"
 ```

-This script will ask you for your Studio Project ID, Project Version (default is master),
+This script will ask you for your Studio Project ID, Version (default is master),
 and configured hostname (default is 'localhost').

 You can then choose between the Cloud (public) and LTS (private) images.
 If LTS